Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley - a script thhat prints the confused smiley 2-hellofile - prints the content of /etc/passwd to standard output 3-twofiles - Display the content of /etc/passwd and /etc/hosts
+4-lastlines - dispplays the last 10 lines in /etc/passwd